postlund/pyatv/docs/documentation/atvremote.md

     Metadata commands:
      - app - Return information about current app playing something
      - artwork - Return artwork for what is currently playing (or None)
+     - artwork_id - Return a unique identifier for current artwork
      - device_id - Return a unique identifier for current device
      - playing - Return what is currently playing